 Stuffing is also delicious topped with homemade turkey or chicken gravy.
 Use arrowroot instead of cornstarch or flour to make perfect gravy.
 Drain most of the fat from the turkey pan drippings and place in a large skillet on medium heat.
 Add 1½ cups chicken or turkey stock, or bone broth.
 Mix 3 tablespoons arrowroot with ½ cup of additional stock or broth and add to skillet.
 Gently simmer for 5 to 7 minutes stirring until thickened.
 This will yield 2 cups of gravy.
 Easy.

 More ways to use this recipe:

 Now that you have a good stuffing recipe you don’t have to save it for Thanksgiving.
-In these recipes you want the stuffing to be fairly moist so add additional stock.
+In these recipes you want the stuffing to be fairly moist so add additional stock or broth.
 Rather than baking it, use it to stuff button mushrooms for hors d’oeuvres, Portobello mushrooms for a side dish or entrée, or chicken breasts.
 You can stuff it under the skin (on a skin-on breast) and bake it.